isadeghi87/cytof_signalling/MANUSCRIPT_science_immunology.md

 Cluster- and sample-level phospho marker medians were computed from the normalised data, using tables such as `phospho_medians/phos_medians_by_sample_cluster.csv` and `diff_phos_results/phos_medians_by_sample_cluster.csv`.
 For each cluster, cytokine, and timepoint, we summarised phospho markers that represent key signalling pathways.

-Principal component analysis (PCA) and UMAP were computed on arcsinh- or z-scaled phospho medians, using scripts in `scripts/R/diagnostic_signaling_qc.R` and related utilities.
+Principal component analysis (PCA), t-SNE and UMAP were computed on arcsinh- or z-scaled phospho medians, using scripts in `scripts/R/diagnostic_signaling_qc.R` and related utilities.
 Outputs included:

 - `PCA_phospho.pdf/png` – PCA of cluster-level phospho medians, with points coloured by cytokine–timepoint combinations and/or clusters.
-- `UMAP_phospho.pdf/png` – UMAP of the same data, coloured by clusters, cytokine–timepoint, or functional phenotype (`summary_figures/UMAP_by_phenotype.png`).
+- `UMAP_phospho.pdf/png` – UMAP of the same data, coloured by clusters, cytokine–timepoint, or functional phenotype (`summary_figures/UMAP_by_phenotype.png`, `summary_figures/UMAP_by_cytokine_preference.png`).
+- `TSNE_phospho.png/pdf` – t-SNE of the same data, with corresponding overlays coloured by functional phenotype and cytokine preference (`summary_figures/TSNE_by_phenotype.png`, `summary_figures/TSNE_by_cytokine_preference.png`).

 These embeddings revealed axes dominated by STAT5- and STAT3-related markers, with additional structure from TCR-proximal and metabolic/stress markers, and were used to interpret cytokine-specific signalling programmes.